Introduction: Why UAT tools are different from QA tools

 — Environment health monitoring to catch drift from production configuration

-For more on why this matters, see our guide to setting up UAT environments.
+See our guide to setting up UAT environments.

 Representative tools: Tonic.ai, Redgate SQL Data Generator, Terraform, Okta (for access control), AWS Systems Manager.